jheryer/nerd-notes/README.md

   Automatically summarize the contents of a note by extracting the **Raw Notes**, **Processing**, and **Connecting** sections, and then using OpenAI's GPT-4 to generate a concise summary along with action items.
 The summary is automatically updated in the note's **Summary** section.

 - **Git Sync:**
   Synchronize your notes with a remote Git repository.
-The tool can initialize a Git repository if needed, set the remote URL, create a `.gitignore` to prevent sensitive files (e.g., `settings.yaml`) from being pushed, pull remote changes (to sync with other devices), and then commit and push local changes.
+The tool can initialize a Git repository if needed, set the remote URL, pull remote changes (to sync with other devices), and then commit and push local changes.

 - **Consolidated Settings:**
   Configure your tool with a single `settings` command.
 You can update the notes directory, default editor, OpenAI API token, and remote Git repository URL.
-Settings are stored persistently in `~/.nerd_notes/settings.yaml`.
+Default settings are stored in `~/.nerd_notes/settings.yaml`.

 ## Project Structure